-- Requirement R1: There were no changes to VRFs from the previously FERC-approved CIP-003-9 Reliability Standard and only conforming or non-substantive changes to the VSLs. - Requirement R2: The VRF did not change from the previously FERC-approved CIP-003-9 Reliability Standard.
-VSL changes are outlined below. - Requirement R3: There were no changes to VRFs from the previously FERC-approved CIP-003-9 Reliability Standard and only conforming or non-substantive changes to the VSLs. - Requirement R4: There were no changes to VRFs from the previously FERC-approved CIP-003-9 Reliability Standard and only conforming or non-substantive changes to the VSLs.
+- Requirement R1: The VRF and VSLs did not change from the previously FERC-approved CIP-003-9 Reliability Standard. - Requirement R2: The VRF did not change from the previously FERC-approved CIP-003-9 Reliability Standard.
+VSL changes are outlined below. - Requirement R3: The VRF and VSLs did not change from the previously FERC-approved CIP-003-9 Reliability Standard. - Requirement R4: The VRF and VSLs did not change from the previously FERC-approved CIP-003-9 Reliability Standard.